 Pumpkins can be readily available in the market year-round.
 Buy completely developed, whole pumpkin fruit instead of its sections.
-Look for mature fruit that features fine woody note on tapping, heavy in hand and stout stem.
+Look for mature fruit that features a fine woody note on tapping, heavy in hand and stout stem.
 Avoid the one with wrinkled surface, cuts and bruises.

 Once at home, ripe, mature pumpkin may be stored for many weeks to come under a cool, well-ventilated place at room temperature.
 However, cut sections should be placed inside the refrigerator where it can keep well for a few days.

-Some hybrid varieties are usually subjected to insecticide powder or spray.
-Therefore, wash them thoroughly in running water in order to remove dirt, soil and any residual insecticides/fungicides.
+Some hybrid varieties usually subjected to insecticide powder or spray.
+Therefore, wash them thoroughly under running water in order to remove dirt, soil and any residual insecticides/fungicides.

-Cut the stem end and slice the whole fruit into two equal halves.
-Remove central net like structure and set aside seeds.
+Cut the stem end and slice the whole fruit into two halves.
+Remove inner net-like structure and set aside seeds.
 Then cut the flesh into desired sizes.
-In general, small cubes are preferred in cooking preparations.
+In general, small cubes preferred in cooking preparations.

 Almost all the parts of the pumpkin plant; fruit, leaves, flowers, and seeds, are edible.